Privacy Principles

 websitesuser agentsAPI designers

 Once one is choosing between different designs at the Pareto frontier, the choice of which privacy principles to prefer is complex and depends heavily on the details of each particular situation.
 Note that people's privacy can also be in tension with non-privacy concerns.
-As discussed in the W3C TAG Ethical Web Principles, "it is important to consider the context in which a particular technology is being applied, the expected audience(s) for the technology, who the technology benefits and who it may disadvantage, and any power dynamics involved" ([Ethical-Web]).
+As discussed in the Ethical Web Principles, "it is important to consider the context in which a particular technology is being applied, the expected audience(s) for the technology, who the technology benefits and who it may disadvantage, and any power dynamics involved" ([ethical-web-principles]).
 Despite this complexity, there is a basic ground rule to follow:

-Principle: If a service needs to collect extra data from its users in order to protect those or other users, it must take extra technical and legal measures to ensure that this data can't be then used for other purposes, like to grow the service.
+Principle 1.5.2: If a service needs to collect extra data from its users in order to protect those or other users, it must take extra technical and legal measures to ensure that this data can't be then used for other purposes, like to grow the service.

 This is a special case of the more general principle that data should not be used for more purposes than those specified when the data was collected.